AndreasGunnahr/QUIZ-Nackademin/README.md

 5) Scroll to the end of the file and paste the address inside the getJSON function call.

 6) Last step is to open index.html in your text editor and run it with live server.
-(Right click and click "Open with live server")
+(Right click and pick "Open with live server")

+7) Enjoy your quiz!

 ## Built With